RealSimpleNews/RealSimpleNews/docs/Readme.md

-# Real Simple News
+# RSS Commentary

-This folder contains the website stem files for Real Simple News
+This folder contains the website stem files for RSS Commentary

 ## License